 Academic Integrity Statement: Faculty should include in all syllabi a reference to upholding academic integrity and intolerance of academic dishonesty.
 Suggested wording might be the following: "Students will not cheat or plagiarize in this course.
 Plagiarism, a serious academic offense, is defined as expropriating the ideas of others and using them as one's own without due credit.
 Students who cheat in examinations or plagiarize in this course will be disciplined in accordance with university rules and regulations."
-(See College Handbook, Chapter 340.)
+(See College Handbook, Chapter 340 (/offices /publications/handbook/part-three/index.dot).)